 The best part about the “Test Day” is that you can come in and go out as you please.
 The car was all good, and I was ready to head back out.
 I went out and continued to push harder and harder, working on setting up brake markers and becoming familiar with the blind corners at Cotton Corners and Phil Hill.
 The scary thing about the open test day is that people can and WILL pass you ANYWHERE!
 I made it another 30 minutes before deciding I was ready to put the AIM in the car and start getting some baseline times.

 I knew that going into this event my tires were on their last leg, but what I didn’t know is how quickly this track would wear them down.
 Having an open diff was causing the passenger tire to wear much more than the driver.
-Heading into “off ramp” I downshift into second and then it’s a tight right where you can pretty much floor it, running wide to the outside as you exit onto I-5 and head into Cotton Corners.
+Heading into “off-ramp,” I downshift into second, and then it’s a tight right where you can pretty much floor it, running wide to the outside as you exit onto I-5 and head into Cotton Corners.
 I’m also assuming that running hot laps for more than 30 minutes at a time was also consuming tires at a much faster rate.

 After lunch, I went back out and achieved my personal best (PB) for the day: a time of 2:12.18.
 It was incredibly close to a 2:11.
 During that session, after achieving the 2:12.18 time, I continued to push harder in an attempt to reach 2:11.
 However, I encountered fuel starvation issues and had to come off the track to refuel.
-I noticed the issue when I tried to blip the throttle to downshift going into the “off ramp” and experienced a delayed rev halfway through.
+I noticed the issue when I tried to blip the throttle to downshift going into the “off-ramp” and experienced a delayed rev halfway through.
 Then, when I floored it in second gear coming out of that corner, the car had a slight hiccup.
 The cost of fuel at the track was $5.49 per gallon, a whopping twenty cents more than at the gas station near the hotel (which was only 15 minutes away).
 Despite the higher price, I decided to refuel at the track due to the convenience factor being worth the extra twenty cents per gallon.

-I feel like after that, my tires were completely worn out, they had given me the 2:12 and that was the end of it.
+I feel like after that, my tires were completely worn out; they had given me the 2:12 and that was the end of it.
 From then on, I was only able to get 2:14s, and I was sliding all over the place.
 After another 45 minutes of trying to fight traffic and struggle with the worn-out tires to get that 2:11, I came in, and what I saw blew me away.
 My tires were horrible!

 I didn’t want my day to end since I was having so much fun.
 I rotated the tires around and headed back out, not trying to PB but just getting as much seat time as possible.
 I figured that the smoother I could be on worn-out tires, the faster I would be next time I came with new tires.
 (There is a tire shop on the premises.
 I almost went and asked them to flip my tires but was afraid of what their reaction would be to me wanting to flip them.)

 It was almost 4pm and I headed back out to get some much-needed seat time, but by this time I was fatigued from not eating since the night before, only drinking water all day, lack of sleep, and I was incredibly sore from the abuse of just being in the car after almost 100 laps, and more than 200 miles on track.
 (I averaged twelve laps per session and went out 7 or 8 times.
-Each lap is 2.68 miles. so, 2.68 x 12 = 32.16 miles x 7 = 225.12 miles)
+Each lap is 2.68 miles, so 2.68 x 12 = 32.16 miles x 7 = 225.12 miles)

 By now, my tires were officially done.
 I came in and was going to call it a day.
-There was still another 30 minutes left until the day was over, and I felt like I was going to shortchange myself if I didn’t go until the very last minute.
-I rotated the tires once more, taking the best two Nankangs and putting them up front, and then taking the old Federal RSr tires I had as spares and putting them on the rear just to see how bad it would be.
+There were still another 30 minutes left until the day was over, and I felt like I was going to shortchange myself if I didn’t go until the very last minute.
+I rotated the tires once more, taking the best two Nankangs and putting them up front, and then taking the old Federal RS-R tires I had as spares and putting them on the rear just to see how bad it would be.
 The Federals are at least 8 years old, and even though there is plenty of tread, they were super dried out.
 I went out one final time, taking it slowly.
 I was able to get into the 2:16’s, but it was super sketchy.
 The rear was sliding all over the place and would oversteer in the worst possible areas of the track.
 It was awesome though to feel the differences between the tires and how drastically they affected me on track.
 These kinds of experiences are what help you become a better driver.
 At the end of the day, there were only a handful of people out, so I wasn’t worried about messing up anyone’s lap.

 Keen eyed readers will notice that these are actually Angie’s spare set of wheels from her FIT.
 15×7.5 konig dekagrams, with 205/50 federal rsr tires.